 Enjoy Views From Mount Phou Si

-Couple that with the mix of Mekong and Nam Khan rivers and beautiful scenery in the background.
+Couple that with the mix of the Mekong and Nam Khan rivers and beautiful scenery in the background.
 To reach does require climbing up 355 steps, this isn’t too challenging as long as you are reasonably fit.
 The reward is the views.

 See Kuang Si Waterfall

-The Kuang Si Falls is properly the most popular tourist attraction near Luang Prabang.
+Kuang Si Falls is properly the most popular tourist attraction near Luang Prabang.
 The waterfalls are about 25 km miles north of the jungle.
 You should bear in mind that this is a landlocked country, making it a surprising fact that one of its stunning features revolves around water.

 The waterfall has a cascading drop that stands at 50 meters.
-The water is cool and is wonderfully refreshing from the heat.
+The water is cool and wonderfully refreshing from the heat.
 There are changing rooms and toilets provided with a seating area.

-Visit Temples in Luang Prabang
+Visit Temples In Luang Prabang

 There are plenty of temples in Laos but if you are in Luang Prabang there are around 30 temples.
 There are walking tours that visit the best ones.
-These temples have an ancient architectural feel and other french architecture.
+These temples have an ancient architectural feel and other French architecture.

-As you visit each temple, you can not help but be embarrassed by the design and marvel, and architecture.
+As you visit each temple, you can not help but be embarrassed by the design and marvels, and architecture.
 You should also consider scheduling an evening walk so this will give you a chance to see the chanting monks at Wat Mai.

 Finally, Laos is definitely worth visiting as Laos offers amazing scenery, epic waterfalls, caves, and of course temples.
-Not only that the local Laos people friendly and welcoming to visitors from other countries.
+Not only that the local Laos people are friendly and welcoming to visitors from other countries.

 And that’s it for now!
 I’d love to know if this guide on is Laos worth visiting has helped you.
 Let me know if you have any questions and let me know if there is more to add.